wonder32/Webpack-Puddinq/README.md

 This setup is an example, but you might start with bringing this example directly in your theme.
 To make this work out of the box after (basic start) you have two options: development or production.
-But there are a number of configurable options you might want to change, I wil try to explain most of those options.
+But there are a number of configurable options you might want to change, I wil try to explain most of those options in the [wiki](https://github.com/wonder32/Webpack-Wordpress/wiki/Webpack-WordPress-wiki).

 ### Basic usage

-There are to options that work out of the box:
+There are two options that work out of the box:

 * development mode (npm run dev)
   With the 'npm run dev' command a watch listener will stay active to update your styles and javascript